EdgarChristopherMirandaOrtiz/Challenge/README.md

 ### VST - Variance Stabilizing Transform

+<a name="vst_1"></a>
 vst → applies DESeq2’s variance-stabilizing transformation

-"Raw counts" follow a negative binomial distribution with variance dependent on mean, what is thy that makes PCA and heatmaps messy
+"Raw counts" follow a negative binomial distribution with variance dependent on mean, what is twhy that makes PCA and heatmaps messy

 → Transform this "Raw counts" to the log2-like scale but also stabilizes variance so that genes with high counts don’t dominate